Skip to content

 Exit Codes

-• 0: Run successful, no findings above the --fail-on threshold.
+• 0: Run successful, zero findings at or above the active threshold.

 • 2: Configuration or rule error.